donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 When you become homeless they demonetize and belittle you, terrorize you, make it so there is no bathroom you can use or place to plug in your cell phone.
 No safe place to sleep and NO COMFORT OR LOVE OR COMPANIONSHIP!
 Loneliness is all you have and heartbreak.

-Your own people have deserted them and our once great nation.
+There own people have deserted them and our once great nation.

 </Section>